-Healthy also describes Carrollton.
-You can regard it as a "walk-able" city, streets replete with shops, restaurants and entertainment, including the Carrollton Cultural Arts Center.
-And for relaxation, Adamson Square is host to many citywide events, such as Mayfest and Mecca Fest.
-There is abundant active outdoor recreation as well, including the nearby Historic Banning Mills, as well as John Tanner State Park, which includes a lake with a beach.
+A little further out, bordering Alabama, are the communities of Carroll County.
+Just a little over an hour’s drive from Atlanta is Carrollton, a “walkable” city, featuring shops, restaurants and entertainment, including the Carrollton Cultural Arts Center.
+And, for relaxation, Adamson Square is host to many citywide events, such as Mayfest and Mecca Fest.
+In addition to life downtown, there is abundant outdoor recreation as well, including the nearby Historic Banning Mills and John Tanner State Park.

 Of course, if city life isn’t for you, West Georgia homes have the benefit of letting people truly get away from the hustle and bustle of the world.
 There are many farm and estate communities throughout the region.

 From subdivisions to wide-open spaces, there is a lot of variety to be found in West Georgia real estate.
 Finding the perfect home is simply finding the perfect balance of how much of the bustling city life you need, and how much of the great outdoors you want to see right outside your window.